-Polytechnic is a diploma or vocational course in which an institute focuses on delivering technical education.
-Generally, polytechnic courses are a three year programme after completion of which candidates obtain a certificate.
-Polytechnic also helps students to start their career by getting a good job at a reputed company.
-Most of the institutes offers polytechnic diploma in civil, mechanical, electrical, and newly emerging branches.
+A Polytechnic diploma courses is a vocational course in which an institute focuses on delivering technical education.
+Generally, polytechnic courses are a three-year program, after completion of which candidates obtain a certificate.
+Polytechnic diploma courses also helps students to start their careers by getting a good job at a reputed company.
+Most of the institutes offer polytechnic diplomas in civil, mechanical, electrical, and newly emerging branches.

 Course | Colleges |

-There are certain conditions and requirements that need to be fulfilled by the candidates in order to be considered for admission in polytechnic diploma.
+Certain conditions and requirements need to be fulfilled by the candidates to be considered for the Polytechnic admission process.
 Therefore, candidates are advised to carefully check the eligibility criteria prescribed by the institutes to ensure that they are eligible for admission.
-It should be noted that the eligibility criteria for each polytechnic course varies from institution to institution.
+It should be noted that the eligibility criteria for each polytechnic course vary from institution to institution.

 Particulars | Eligibility Criteria |